 Diversity and inclusion are essential ingredients of our collective creativity, as is the ability to work and realise one’s creative potential in a safe and supportive environment.
-We encourage our industry to remain united and supportive of colleagues and artists across the sector who experience or feel at risk from racism, discrimination, bullying and harassment in all its forms.
-There is no space for racism or discrimination of any kind in our industry or society
+We encourage our industry to remain united and supportive of colleagues and artists across the sector who experience or feel at risk from racism, sexism, ablism, homophobia, transphobia or any form of discrimination, bullying or harassment.
+There is no space for discrimination of any kind in our industry or society.

 Below is a list of evolving resources that are available for colleagues across our industry who may be in need of support, advice or information.
-If you have a resource you feel the industry would benefit from being included, or you have any queries, please let us know by emailing [email protected]
+If you are responsible for or know of a resource you feel the industry would benefit from being included, or if you have any queries, please let us know by emailing [email protected]

 Music Support runs a confidential helpline for the music industry.
 Call on: 0800 030 6789